rstormsf/AlgoryCrowdsaleRomanStormAudit/audit/README.md

 Roman Storm was commissioned to perform an audit on the Algory's crowdsale and token Ethereum smart contract.

-This audit has been conducted on Aigang's source code in commits [6853423](https://gitlab.com/marcin.gordel/algory-ico/commit/6853423c05e1b21c70f698482635293b3907e1e8).
+This audit has been conducted on Alrogy's source code in commits [6853423](https://gitlab.com/marcin.gordel/algory-ico/commit/6853423c05e1b21c70f698482635293b3907e1e8).

 No potential vulnerabilities have been identified in the crowdsale and token contract.